NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 in the absence of ground truth.
 Currently there are two approaches.
 One is called Confidence-based Performance Estimation (CBPE) and leverages the confidence of the predictions.
 It is used to estimate performance of classification models as they return predictions with associated confidence score.
-The other approach is called Direct Error Estimation (DEE).
+The other approach is called Direct Loss Estimation (DLE).
-The idea behind DEE is to train a :term:`nanny model` that directly estimates value of the error function of the monitored model for each observation (sometimes referred to as a :term:`child model`.
+The idea behind DLE is to train a :term:`nanny model` that directly estimates value of the error function of the monitored model for each observation (sometimes referred to as a :term:`child model`.
 This approach is used to estimate performance of regression models as the values of regression error functions can be calculated for single